jamesshore/quixote/ROADMAP.md

 ## To Do: API docs and changelog

-* Code change: PositionDescriptor needs `ensure.signature`
+* Add AbsolutePosition (or PagePosition?) (straight numeric position descriptor)
-	* Consider whether it should take a number (and if it should, update the documentation accordingly)
+* Update PositionDescriptor to take a number
+* Update PositionDescriptor documentation

 ## Dogfooding Notes